mpampuch/docker-notes/README.md

 > [!WARNING]
 > The `EXPOSE` does not automatically publish the port on the host.
 It is just a form of documentation to tell us this container will eventually listen on port 3000.

+> [!TIP]
-You can map a port on the host to the port on these containers in the dockerfile?
+> You can map a port on the host to the port on these containers in the dockerfile.

 ### `USER`